hasibur049/one-hand-keyboard-AHK-scripts/README.md

 - While the `Visual 1` is active, press the `symbol`/`numpad`/<br>`visual 2` to switch layers.
 ```
 Visual 1
-Long tap Space to start visual 1. short tap to end!

 |       |        |        |        |        |        |
 |       |        |        |        |        |        |